gowthamrajk/JSTL-Tutorials/README.md

 - Provides nested database action elements with a shared Connection, set up to execute all statements as one transaction.

 # XML tags 📌

+## <x:out>
+Like <%= ... >, but for XPath expressions.

+2	<x:parse>
+Used to parse the XML data specified either via an attribute or in the tag body.

+3	<x:set >
+Sets a variable to the value of an XPath expression.

+4	<x:if >
+Evaluates a test XPath expression and if it is true, it processes its body.
+If the test condition is false, the body is ignored.

+5	<x:forEach>
+To loop over nodes in an XML document.

+6	<x:choose>
+Simple conditional tag that establishes a context for mutually exclusive conditional operations, marked by <when> and <otherwise> tags.

+7	<x:when >
+Subtag of <choose> that includes its body if its expression evalutes to 'true'.

+8	<x:otherwise >
+Subtag of <choose> that follows the <when> tags and runs only if all of the prior conditions evaluates to 'false'.

+9	<x:transform >
+Applies an XSL transformation on a XML document

+10	<x:param >
+Used along with the transform tag to set a parameter in the XSLT stylesheet